When I heard that my study abroad friends wanted to head to Thailand on our Spring Break my first thought was, “…Why?”

 It’s obvious to anyone why Thailand has the appeal that it does, between gorgeous resorts for cheap, the beautiful sunsets and beaches, and the insanely cheap massages—and it did impress me in those aspects.

-But it truly captured me in a way no other country really has yet.
+But it truly captured me in a unique way no other country had.

 When it gives, it’s good, but when it takes it can be so, so bad..
 Somewhere deep in my memory, I can remember someone describing Thailand to me as “raw”—and now I can’t think of a better descriptor.